Glossary of STFC Terminology

 Exocomp Factory — Station Building that unlocks at Player Level 16+ with an Exocomp Factory Key enabling players to use and upgrade Exocomp Consumables.
 As you tier up the Exocomp Factory building using Axionic Servos, new types of Consumables are unlocked: Galaxy Exocomp at Level 1+, Station Exocomp at Level 5+, Combat Exocomp at Level 15+, Multi-Purpose Exocomp at Level 35+.

-Faction — The galactic superpowers are divided into Factions: The Federation, The Klingon Empire, The Romulan Star Empire, The Augments, and Rogue.
-Align yourself with or against the Faction(s) of your choosing to build Reputation and unlock Faction Items.
+Faction — The galactic superpowers are divided into Factions: The Federation, The Klingon Empire, The Romulan Star Empire, The Augments, Rogue, Bajoran, and Ex-Borg.
+Align yourself with or against the Faction(s) of your choosing to build Reputation and unlock Faction Store items.

 Faction Lock — Once a player has achieved 10 million Reputation Points with a given Faction, that player's standing with that Faction can no longer be diminished.